ibm-cloud-docs/key-protect/disable-keys.md

     Review the `state` field in the response body to verify that the key transitioned to the _Suspended_ key state.
 The following JSON output shows the metadata details for a disabled key.

+    The integer mapping for the _Suspended_ key state is 2.
+Key States are based on NIST SP 800-57.
+    {: note}

     ```json
     {
       "metadata": {